NateLove/application-helm-chart/README.md

 ## Example Frontend/Backend deployment

-Creates a DeploymentConfig, Service, and ImageStream for a frontend and backend application.
-Sets up a PostgresDB.
-And Puts the services behind an OAuth proxy using Keycloak as a security realm.
+Creates a DeploymentConfig, Service, and ImageStream for a backend application.

-Also sets up a Tekton pipeline

 #### Update Helm Dependencies